 What is a DBA?

-When a business wants to operate under a name other than their legal name, the state of South Dakota, like most states, require the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of South Dakota, like most states, requires the business to register their business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.